rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 familiar with this project before reading the rest of this section.

-_(Disclaimer: I'm TAing for [the bootcamp Redwood Research is running][mlab] and also interested in working there)_
+_(Disclaimer: I'm TAing for [the bootcamp Redwood Research is running][mlab] and also interested in working there.
+That said, I think that my inside view differs considerably from the consensus/typical view at Redwood Research.)_

 As of the time when this post was written, this project has just involved training a classifier for the predicate 'the completion describes injury'.
 But,